 Created by David Swinson

-A former Washington, D.C. narcotics cop turned P.I. with a serious coke habit, FRANK MARR is the lead in The Second Girl, what's already turning out to be one of the more promising series debuts of 2016 in our genre, drawing raves from everywhere from Entertainment Weekly to The New York Times Book Review, and drawing comparisons to David Simon, George Pelecanos and Richard Price.
+A former Washington, D.C. narcotics cop turned P.I. with a serious coke habit, FRANK MARR is the lead in The Second Girl, which turned out out to be one of the more promising series P.I. debuts of 2016, drawing raves from everywhere from Entertainment Weekly to The New York Times Book Review, and drawing comparisons to David Simon, George Pelecanos and Richard Price.
 Heady stuff, indeed.

 The author is a former D.C. police detective, but before that was a record store owner, concert promoter and a music video producer and independent filmmaker in Southern California.
 He currently lives in Northern Virginia with his wife, daughter, bull mastiff, and bearded dragon, and is known to hang around with Canadians at various mystery conventions.

 - “An auspicious, and gleefully amoral, series debut… (Swinson) brings the neighborhood and its criminal underworld to gritty life. . . .
 Marr may be a disaster on legs, but he gets inside a reader’s head with ease. . . .
 It’s good news that this is merely an introduction to a character who plans to return.”

 — Kirkus Reviews (starred review) on The Second Girl

 - “David Swinson steps into the mean streets of American fiction with an unforgettable character, Frank Marr, and that journey takes readers into realities most people never see.
 The Second Girl is a non-stop drive through American crime, punishment and even an alley or two of justice.
 It’s bracing to see fiction created by an author who paid his dues to learn our hidden truths.”